-In November 2018 United Nations Environment Programme Finance Initiative (UNEP-FI) published a draft of its Principles for Responsible Banking (PRBs), an inititive that encourages banks to align their operations with the social and environmental commitments expressed in the Paris Climate Agreement and the United Nations' Sustainable Development Goals.
-The draft PRBs are open for comment until 31 May 2019.
-BankTrack is coordinating an NGO response to the PRBs.
+On September 22 2019, the United National Environment Programme Finance Initiative (UNEP-FI) launched the Principles for Responsible Banking (PRBs), an inititive that encourages banks to align their operations with the social and environmental commitments expressed in the Paris Climate Agreement and the United Nations' Sustainable Development Goals.
+BankTrack plans to monitor the implementation of the PRBs, so that they indeed deliver on what they promise.

 Banks and human rights

 BankTrack's human rights campaign pushes for banks to fully meet their responsibilities to respect human rights and human dignity across their operations.
 The UN Guiding Principles on Business and Human Rights provide the clearest expression yet of these responsibilities.
 Since 2011 our campaign has focused on benchmarking banks, challenging finance for human rights abuses and engaging for better international standards.

 The banking sector's life support for the coal industry, in the shape of billions of dollars in financing through lending and underwriting, has to come to an end.
 From concerns over air pollution and acid rain to its destructive impact on the climate, coal has been recognised as the dirtiest, most dated and most inefficient fossil fuel option.
 It is the most emissions intensive fossil fuel and the leading cause of climate change.
 Globally, coal-fired power plants are the largest source of carbon dioxide – greater than tropical deforestation or oil use for transportation.